CodeMettle/jsactor/README.md

 their concepts and techniques.
 Anything broken is my fault, everything else is thanks to their work.
 My hope is that they create and maintain an official Scala.js version of Akka; until then `jsactor` seems to mostly work.

+While this projects works, somewhat, it's not close to production-quality.

 # Why?

 I'm used to working with the Actor model on the backend, with Scala.js it feels natural to use Actors and have